 21 runners dead as extreme weather hits China ultramarathon

-Twenty-one people were killed after hail, freezing rain and high winds hit runners taking part in a 100-kilometre cross-country mountain race in China, state media said Sunday.
+BEIJING - Twenty-one people were killed after hail, freezing rain and high winds hit runners taking part in a 100-kilometre (62-mile) cross-country mountain race in China, state media said Sunday.

-The extreme weather hit a high-altitude section of the race held in the Yellow River Stone Forest near Baiyin city in northwestern Gansu province Saturday afternoon.
+The extreme weather struck a high-altitude section of the race held in the scenic Yellow River Stone Forest near Baiyin city in northwestern Gansu province Saturday afternoon.

 Among the dead were elite Chinese long-distance runners, local media reported.

-State broadcaster CCTV on Sunday reported the final missing competitor had been found having "already lost their vital signs", citing the local rescue command headquarters.
+Official news agency Xinhua confirmed the death toll had risen to 21, citing the local rescue command headquarters.
+State broadcaster CCTV also reported the final missing competitor had been found dead.

-"This suggests that this incident caused 21 deaths in total," CCTV said.
-City officials had earlier confirmed 20 deaths and one person missing at a briefing earlier on Sunday.

-Baiyin city mayor Zhang Xuchen said that at around midday a section of the ultramarathon course -- between kilometres 20 and 31 -- was "suddenly affected by disastrous weather".
+Baiyin city mayor Zhang Xuchen said that at around midday Saturday a section of the rugged ultramarathon course -- between kilometres 20 and 31 -- was "suddenly affected by disastrous weather".

 "In a short period of time, hailstones and ice rain suddenly fell in the local area, and there were strong winds.
 The temperature sharply dropped," Zhang said.